vymjay/aprylo-nextjs/docs/06-GUIDES/SEO_OPTIMIZATION_GUIDE.md

 - Review and refresh all metadata
 - Analyze and update keyword strategy

-This comprehensive SEO setup will significantly improve your search engine visibility and help establish VB Cart as a recognized fashion brand online.
+This comprehensive SEO setup will significantly improve your search engine visibility and help establish Aprylo as a recognized fashion brand online.